lara-martin/NLP-class/homeworks/project/lit-review.md

 **Note: While the writing itself might be informal for this part, the paper selection and insights should be high quality.**

+**Side note: this isn't what's traditionally called a literature review.
+A literature review usually requires a lot more work.
+If you are doing the paper writing for the Grad Assignment, that is more of an actual literature review.**

 Each team should submit a document titled `lit_review.pdf` which should contain, for each paper:
 * The title of the paper, the year of publication, and a link to the paper.
 * A paragraph with a short summary of the paper's contributions.
 (2-3 sentences)